 – by Cambrea Gordon

 Turn red velvet cake into gooey cinnamon rolls!
-These pillowy soft red velvet cinnamon rolls are bakery-perfect and topped with a rich cream cheese frosting.
-Made without cake mix, this cinnamon roll recipe features a chocolate red velvet dough made completely from scratch with a delicious cinnamon filling for the ultimate Valentine’s Day treat!
+These soft, milk-bread red velvet cinnamon rolls are bakery-perfect, topped with rich cream cheese frosting, and made completely from scratch with a chocolate red velvet dough and cinnamon filling.

 Print Recipe Save Recipe Pin Recipe